tuanct1997/automated_planning_final_project/README.md

 I would like to express my gratitude to all those who gave me possibility to complete this project in specific as well as academic supporting in general that I received during the time of our studying at the Trento University.
 I wish to express my sincere thanks to *Professor Marco Roveri* for providing us with all the necessary facilities for the research.

 ## Introduction
 This repository is dedicated to the final project of the courses *Automated Planning: Theory and Practice* from *professor Marco Roveri* from *Trento University*.
 This repository contains 4 different problems which is divided into each coresponding folder.
 Inside each folder you can find 2 *pddl files* (domain and problem) , a *txt file* which has the command line to run and a *txt file* which show the output after executed.
 For the *problem 4* it's about the *plansys2* problem which contain the *.cpp, .py and pddl* to demonstrate the plan on Plansys2.
+Fore more detail , please refer to the report pdf file inside this repo.

 ## Requirements
 This projec is represent the *AI Planning field - a sub field of Artificial Intelligence*.
 The requirements and the install guide link (if necessary) is show below: